im-luka/markdown-cheatsheet/README.md

 ### What is Markdown?
 Markdown is a lightweight markup language that you can use to format plain text documents.
-Write docs for your GitHub project, edit your GitHub profile _README_ etc. You fill find it all here.
+Write docs for your GitHub projects, edit your GitHub profile _README_ etc. You fill find it all here.

-Let's dive into it.
+Let's dive into it. ⤵️

 #### Table of Contents